-WES' Preschool Program, the only preschool in Washington, uses appropriate measures of child development for the eligibility criteria.
+WES' Preschool Program, the only preschool in Washington, is open to all students of preschool age residing in the community of Washington, NH.
 Parents wishing to sign their child up for preschool complete a form that consists of questions of developmental, social-emotional and at-risks indicators and potential students participate in a developmental screening assessment.
-Should the need arise for a waitlist; preference is given to students who have homeless status and or those entering kindergarten the following year.
-Should an opening occur during the school year, preference will again be given to students with homeless status and or those entering kindergarten the following year.
+Should the need arise for a waitlist; preference is given to students who have homeless or migratory status and or those entering kindergarten the following year.
+Should an opening occur during the school year, preference will again be given to students with homeless and migratory status and or those entering kindergarten the following year.

-Supplemental support services are provided during the summer months to students grades K-5 meeting eligibility criteria which is determined through the use of weighted indicators consisting of teacher recommendation, various assessment data points, and homeless status.
+Supplemental support services are provided during the summer months to students meeting eligibility criteria which are determined through the use of weighted indicators consisting of teacher recommendation, various assessment data points, and homeless and migratory status.